FedBKD/FedBKD/README.md

-FedBKD: Bidirectional Knowledge Distillation for Personalization Federated Learning
+FedBKD:Distilled Federated Learning to Embrace Gerneralization and Personalization on Non-IID Data

 ## Dependencies